StarRocks/starrocks/docs/loading/BrokerLoad.md

 > **NOTE**
 >
-> S3A is used for data loads from Amazon S3.
-Therefore, the file paths that you specify must start with the prefix `s3a://`.
+> Broker Load supports accessing Google CGS only according to the S3A protocol.
+Therefore, when you load data from Google CGS, you must replace the prefix in the CGS URI you pass as a file path into `DATA INFILE` with `s3a://`.

 ### Query data